-This expansive approach continues into Year 9, with students progressing in a core of nine subjects including French/Spanish, Religious Studies, History and Geography, but also adding five further options from a list that includes Media Studies, Photography and Engineering.
+This expansive approach continues into Year 9, with students progressing in a core of nine subjects including French or Spanish, History, Geography and Religious Studies but also adding five further options from a list that includes Media Studies, Photography and Sociology.
 In Year 9, we also begin our Personal Development carousel which lasts throughout Key Stage Four.
 This comprises PSHE, Citizenship, Careers and ICT for all students.